jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *Important note* - any line with no Sample name in it is considered empty line and will be skipped when creating command file.
 Fill Sample Names only for used positions and you can leave the other lines in there.
 Or delete.
 See later.

-*Right click menu* on the *Sample Table* provide lots of useful functionality:
+*Right click menu* on the *Sample Table* provide lots of useful functionality.
+Note, that you can select one line or multiple lines, to select range of lines hold down shift and to pick and choose disjoint lines, hold down ctrl/cmd buttons.
+Note, that some of the tools use only the top (first) line selected...

 ..
 Figure:: media/SamplePlate3.jpg
            :align: left
            :width: 480px
            :figwidth: 500px

-*Insert new line*    Inserts one row in the selected row, moving the rest down.
+*Insert new lines*    Inserts one row in the selected row, moving the rest down.

-*Delete selected line*    Deletes selected row, rest moves up.
+*Delete selected lines*    Deletes selected rows, rest moves up.

-*Duplicate selected line*    Inserts a new row in the Sample Table.
+*Duplicate selected lines*    Inserts a new row in the Sample Table.
 The new row is filled with values from the row which is being duplicated.
 Useful when you need to measure sample twice in positions close together.
 Duplicate line, change sx and/or sy and done.

-*Set line as Blank*    Writes in Sample name string Blank
+*Set lines as Blank*    Writes in Sample name string Blank

 *Set as Dist.
 Std.
-AgbehLaB6*    Writes in Sample name string "AgBehenateLaB6" to indicate position is used by standard.
+AgbehLaB6*    Writes in Sample names string "AgBehenateLaB6" to indicate positions are used by standard.

 *Write same name*    Asks for string and where to write inputs; write this this string into all indicated Sample Name fields.
 Useful when many samples have same prefix and user needs to just append index or code.